What you will study

-Block 1 focusses on a core concept of chemistry, the Periodic Table.
+Block 1 focuses on a core concept of chemistry, the periodic table.
 Trends in properties of elements and their simple compounds are discussed and the predictive powers of the Periodic Table emphasised.
 Extraction of metals is related to their chemical reactivity and the chemistry of group 1 and 17 elements is given in more detail.
 In this block you will go on to consider Lewis structures and the prediction of molecular shape.

 Block 2 introduces atomic and molecular orbitals, as you take a pictorial approach to quantum mechanics rather than being purely mathematical.

 Block 3 looks at the structure of organic molecules, their stereochemistry and includes an introduction to organic nomenclature.
 Videos and interactive diagrams are used to aid your appreciation of the three-dimensional nature of the molecules.
 The software package will enable you to produce chemical structures electronically.

 Block 4 discusses enthalpy, entropy and Gibbs free energy.
 These thermodynamic quantities are used to examine the principles of metal extraction quantitatively.
 The use of Ellingham diagrams is explained in this context.
 The Gibbs free energy is related to equilibrium constants and redox potentials.
 Audio instructions are provided to guide you through example calculations and some diagrams.
 You will also be introduced to an online chemistry data book and observe an online experiment in thermochemistry.